 Upon enrolling in a certificate program for office administration, students learn about record-keeping, office management, and customer care in the business world.
 Options in general office administration, medical, or legal office procedures are available.
 Such programs can be completed in less than a year, and they require no more than a high school education or its equivalent to be admitted.

 The curriculum of an office administration program can focus on business skills, such as writing, communications, and mathematics, and on specific business-related activities, such as desktop publishing and office procedures.
 Medical or legal office administration programs will typically include courses in relevant terminology, as well as medical coding or legal transcription as they apply.
-Students prepare to take on positions in the business world where they are responsible for recordkeeping, office management, and customer care.
-They can be ready to communicate effectively as part of an office team, manage time efficiently, organize an office space, and demonstrate knowledge of common office systems.
+Students learn to communicate effectively as part of an office team, manage time efficiently, organize an office space, and demonstrate knowledge of common office systems.
 Other topics covered in a program may include:

 - Data processing

 An office administration certificate program is designed to help students qualify for entry-level office positions.
 With some relevant job experience, they may be further qualified to advance to administrative or office management positions.
 Specific job titles that a certificate-holder may qualify for include administrative assistant, medical secretary, and legal secretary.

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for secretaries and administrative assistants are expected to decrease by 7% from 2018 to 2028 (www.bls.gov).
 In May of 2018, the BLS estimated that administrative assistants received an annual median wage of $38,880.
 Legal and medical secretaries earned median salaries of $46,360 and $35,760, respectively.